Plasmopara viticola: Disease cycle

-Oospores, the sexual structures of Plasmopara viticola, are produced in late summer.
+Oospores are the sexual structures resulting from the fertilization of oogonia by antheridia, that typically occurs in late summer.
 The pathogen can survive winter as oospores in host tissue like dead leaves on the vineyard floor.
 There they can survive up to 3–5 years, possibly up to 10 years.
 Oospores may also be released from decaying plant material on soil surfaces.

 The "rule of thumb", 10:10:24, refers to the required environmental condition for primary infection.
 At least 10mm rainfall (or irrigation) is needed while the temperature should be 10 °C or more over 24 hours.
 Under favorable conditions, oospores would germinate.

 In spring the oospores would produce sporangia, which then produce zoospores, the swimming spores.
 Zoospores and sporangia can be dispersed by rain and wind to some lower tissue of the grapevines.

+Sporangia can decline in viability over time.
+After 10 days in a 15°C humid chamber sporangia will die.
+Sporangia that are exposed to direct light for over 15 minutes will not survive.

 Once the zoospores are produced and land on the host plant tissue, the primary infection would occur.
 Primary infection is from soil to vine.
 Zoospores encyst and then germinate.
 The germ tubes would be formed and then invade into the plant tissue via stomates.
 After infection, there would be oil spots on the leaf surface.

 Active oil spots are necessary for secondary infection and sporangia are responsible for this process.
 Secondary infection is from leaf to leaf, shoot, inflorescence, berries, and stalk.
 The sporangia, seen as the white fungal-like organism on the downside of the leaves, are produced after a warm and high humid night.
 The sporangia can then be dispersed by wind or rain to occur secondary infections.
 Sporangia is the asexual reproduction structure, which then produce sporangiophores.
 The secondary infection is repeatable as long as under suitable conditions.